Second home insurance

 But you could have fewer belongings in your second home, so you might need less contents cover, which could result in a cheaper premium.

 Second home insurance for overseas properties

-Although you can’t compare second home insurance for overseas properties with us, you’ll find there are insurance providers that offer it.
+Although you can’t compare second home insurance for overseas properties with us, there are insurance providers that offer it.

-How to get the best deal on second home insurance
+How to get a good deal on second home insurance

 It’s easy to find second home insurance that suits you and won’t break the bank.
 Tell us a bit about yourself, your home and the level of cover you’ll need.
 We’ll show you a list of competitive quotes to choose from.

 Compare landlord insurance for properties let as holiday homes or long-term letsCompare landlord insurance

 Compare insurance for second homes for personal useCompare home insurance

 What makes a house a second home?

 Second homes are treated differently in law and for tax purposes.
 So it’s important to understand which property counts as a primary residence and which as a second home.
 You have two years from acquiring a second home to nominate which is your primary residence.